infinity0/msg-notes/causal/02-consistency.rst

 we sent.
 What about messages by others that we haven't delivered, including ones we haven't even received?
 We'll talk about this in the next section.

-TODO: mention second-order knowledge and link to below section
+TODO: mention second-order knowledge including link to :ref:`below section
+<consistency-vs-consensus>`.

 Future extensions
 =================